Procedures

 cfg-pushnethsm --address=<HSM-IP> config.new

-5. Update the config file with the changes made:
+5. Check the config file for the changes made: (there should be no differences)

 6. Repeat these steps for each HSM in the high-availability configuration.